-Environment variables Default Settings Meaning XMS_TRACE_FILE_PATH Cu Current working directory /dirpath/ The directory path that trace and FFDC records are written to.
+Environment variables Default Settings Meaning XMS_TRACE_FILE_PATH The directory path that trace and FFDC records are written to.
 XMS creates FFDC and trace files in the current working directory, unless you specify an alternative location.
 You can specify an alternative location by setting the environment variable XMS_TRACE_FILE_PATH to the fully qualified path name of the directory where you want XMS to create the FFDC and trace files.
 You must set this environment variable before you start the application that you want to trace.
 You must make sure that the user identifier under which the application runs has the authority to write to the directory where XMS creates the FFDC and trace files.
+XMS_TRACE_FILE_SIZE 20 MB.
+File size is specified in bytes.
+For example, XMS_TRACE_FILE_SIZE ="20000000".
+The maximum allowed size of the trace file.
+When a file reaches this size, it is archived and renamed.
 XMS_TRACE_FORMAT BASIC BASIC, ADVANCED Specifies the required trace format, which can be either BASIC or ADVANCED.
 The default format is BASIC.
 The ADVANCED format is compatible with trace analyzer tools.
-XMS_TRACE_SPECIFICAT ION Not applicable See "Configuring XMS .NET trace using an application configuration file" on page 424 (IBM MQ classes for XMS .NET Framework only) Overrides the trace specification, which follows the format specified in "Configuring XMS .NET trace using an application configuration file" on page 424.
+XMS_TRACE_SPECIFICAT ION Not applicable See "Configuring XMS .NET trace using an application configuration file" on page 467 (IBM MQ classes for XMS .NET Framework only) Overrides the trace specification, which follows the format specified in "Configuring XMS .NET trace using an application configuration file" on page 467.
 (IBM MQ classes for XMS .NET Framework only)